Operations Hub alternative for product data

 Setup ownershipHubSpot admin + data engineerRevOps alone

-Product event ingestionNot native - needs warehouse firstNative - SDK, API, or direct DB read
+Product event ingestionNot native - needs warehouse firstNative - REST API and SDK ingest

 Time to first synced property2-6 weeksSame day